Lauren London Reveals How She Got In Shape For Striking ‘GQ’ Shoot With Nipsey Hussle

 From cheating rumors to speculation of separation, Lauren and Nipsey have had their share of ups and downs.
 But despite the rumors, they’ve never publicly addressed the speculation and are reportedly still together.

 Since both of her sons’ fathers are talented artists, she was asked how she’d react to them wanting to follow in their father’s footsteps.
 For those who don’t know, Lauren has two sons: Cameron, 9, whom she had during her previous relationship with Lil’ Wayne, and 3-year-old Kross, her only son with Nipsey.
-According to Lauren, it wouldn’t be a problem with her as long as they do what they heart desires.
+According to Lauren, it wouldn’t be a problem with her as long as they do what their heart desires.

+“I would be supportive of them doing anything that their heart desires,” Lauren shared.